The Lodge at Douglas Lake in Sevierville Tennessee

 The lodge offers a large variety of indoor activities for all ages.
-There is a pool table, Pac Man classic arcade machine, Wii game system, foosball table and a large selection of board games.
+There is a pool table, Pac Man classic arcade machine, foosball table and a large selection of board games and puzzles.
 There is a lot of seating to sit back and relax or read a book.

 This spacious 12-acre facility is perfect for large families, reunions, small church groups, retreats of all kinds, small weddings, receptions, showers, birthday or other celebrations, during all times of the year.
 The dining hall easily transforms into a conference room for business meetings, wedding chapel, or retreats.
 The Lodge provides special accommodations for quilters, scrap bookers and crafters, providing extra electrical outlets, lighting, extension cords, work tables and padded chairs, etc. making the dining hall a magnificent workspace.